 Healdsburg Organic Farm Tours

-Healdsburg and its surrounding area is becoming quite renowned for its cutting edge organic farm-to-table approach to dining experiences.
+Healdsburg and its surrounding area are becoming quite renowned for its cutting-edge organic farm-to-table approach to dining experiences.
 At the heart of this nouveau trend are our myriad of local organic farms.
 Many of these farms make tours available, and always welcome guests who simply want to roam the fields, learn of their produce process, or see some animals and livestock in their natural habitat.

 Organic farms are a way of life here in northern Sonoma County.
 And with this rich, lush, fertile land which rolls from Healdsburg to the sea, there are few places in the country that compare when it comes to growing the finest fruits, vegetables, nuts and produce that flourish here.